maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ## Step 2: Copy your own kernel files to QEMU

-From QEMU, you will need to download two files from the new kernel that you just built.
+From inside the QEMU virtual machine, you will need to download two files from thoth.
+These files are the new kernel that you built in Step 0.
 The kernel itself is a file named bzImage that lives in the directory linux2.6.23.1/arch/i386/boot/.
 There is also a supporting file called System.map in the linux-2.6.23.1/ directory that tells the system how to find the system calls.